darkoverlordofdata/cmake-vala-vscode/readme.md

 # cmake-vala-vscode

-Using vscode + cmake tools to compile vala cmake folder copies from https://github.com/elementary/cmake-modules
+I love autovala, but it doesn't work on windows.

+Using the CMakeTools plugin for vscode and https://github.com/elementary/cmake-modules

 on Windows use Vs2017 templates: